≡ Menu

 Cosmetic Preparations

-In addition to embalming, most people choose to do cosmetic preparations to a body prior to the viewing.
-This involves make up, hair styling, and cosmetic reconstruction if you have been in an accident or had a degenerative illness.
+In addition to embalming, most people do cosmetic preparations for a body before the viewing.
+This involves makeup, hair styling, and cosmetic reconstruction if you have been in an accident or had a degenerative illness.

 Total Cost: $200-500